 What about a problem like poor school performance that might lead to criticism or punishment?
 These circumstances easily trigger anxiety in the parents and fear over the child’s future.
 It’s easy to come at your kids with punishment or unhelpful criticisms: “You should have studied harder.”
 “You’ll never get to college if you don’t take school more seriously.”
 “You could get better grades if you put in more effort.”
 Note that lectures, criticism, and discipline often make parents feel like we’re “doing something” but often leave the child with shame and no greater ability to manage their challenges.
 Read that again.
 It makes PARENTS feel better, but hurts the child.
 Most kids already feel bad about not doing well, even if they adopt a cavalier attitude about it.
 This is almost always a defensive device to cover their shame.
 No child likes to disappoint their parents and it doesn’t feel good to do badly.
 Your child needs to know that you love them unconditionally and are there with them to help them get the support they need.
 When they feel you are on their side, they will likely be more open to meaningful efforts to help.
 Curiosity goes really far here.
 What are the challenges for them?
 Do they need academic support?
 Do they have a learning disability?
 Are your expectations for them unrealistic based on their unique selfhood?

-Our ability to engage with our child’s emotions will enable us to respond to their situation with precision, helping them face their problems with the support they need, instead of sloppy efforts to ease our anxiety and make the problem go away.
+Our ability to engage with our child’s emotions will enable us to respond to their situation with precision, helping them face their problems with the support they need, instead of misguided efforts to ease our anxiety and make the problem go away.
 Getting curious about what they need and supporting them in developing a strategy to meet their needs, helps them gain a sense of mastery over their problems and let’s them know they can turn to you.
 If their efforts at advocacy are met unfavorably, ask if they would like you to intervene.
 Sometimes it’s better to follow their lead, but you need to use your judgement in matters of safety.
-This approach helps them develop skills to handle their problems and also gives them the confidence that they can turn to you and get meaningful help with their problems.
+This approach helps them develop skills to handle their problems and also gives them confidence that they can turn to you and get meaningful help with their problems.

 Say You’re Sorry